There is no doubt about it; rats are excellent climbers! But can rats climb trees?

 Trees Near Your Home Offer Rats A Route Into Your Home

-As much as we may love our trees in our yards and gardens they will occasionally need pruning or cutting back to keep the branches away from the house.
+As much as we may love the trees in our yards and gardens, they will occasionally need pruning or cutting back to keep the branches away from the house.

 We have established that rats are excellent tree climbers, but just because your trees do not touch the exterior of your home it does not mean you are safe from a potential rat infestation.

 This is because not only are rats good climbers they have an impressive leap on them too.
-Vertically they are capable of jumping 36 inches, extending this to 48 inches for a horizontal leap.
-What this means for a homeowner is that a house with a branch sat four feet away from the property is still within reaching distance for a roof rat once it has scaled the tree.
+Vertically, they can jump 36 inches, extending this to 48 inches for a horizontal leap.
+This means for a homeowner that a house with a branch sitting four feet away from the property is still within reaching distance for a roof rat once it has scaled the tree.

 They are resilient creatures too as if they misjudge their leaping ability they can survive a 50-foot drop.
 Probably not put off by their initial miscalculation they will likely be back to try again.

-As well as keeping nearby trees appropriately maintained it is therefore important to seal up any such potential entry points to your home and buildings.
+As well as keeping nearby trees appropriately maintained, it is therefore important to seal any such potential entry points to your home and buildings.

-You should also clean up any fruit which has fallen from trees, and secure any garbage bins or areas to discourage rats looking for food.
+You should clean up fallen fruit from your fruit trees and secure garbage bins or areas to discourage rats from looking for food.
 Always clean the BBQ after use… even small crumbs of food will attract rats.

 Frequently Asked Questions